number0/SonicRunway/README.md

 - Expand library of patterns.
 (Everyone!)

-- Make 'video' pattern smoothly cycle between many videos.
-  Maybe it searches a subdirectory of 'Resources' to find available quicktimes?

 - Debug crash -- maybe in 'BigTrails' when rotation and jitter have high values?
 (Paul?)